About Helmet Inspection

 Pick up the slider on each of the inspections and drag them from right to left to view an alternative perspective from our inspection process.

-Helmet integrity is affected by a number of variables, which is why manufacturers typically state that the lifespan is between 3 and 5 years.
-This isn’t a ruse by the manufacturers to get you to buy a new helmet every 3 – 5 years, as some would believe.
+is affected by a number of variables, and this is why manufacturers typically state that the serviceable lifespan is between 3 and 5 years.
+This is not a ruse by the manufacturers to get you to buy a new helmet every 3 – 5 years.
 It’s simply a statement of fact.
-Your helmet is a consumable item, and it degrades over time.
-The degradation process happens irrespective of whether you wear your helmet or not.
-However, the more you use your helmet, the quicker the degradation process happens.
+Your helmet is a consumable item, which degrades over time.
+The more you use your helmet the quicker the degradation process happens.

-The two key components created in the helmet manufacturing process are (a) an outer shell and (b) an inner liner.
+Two of the main components used in the construction of protective headgear are (a) an outer shell and (b) an inner liner.

 The shell is designed to be your first line of defence.
 In the event of an impact, it dissipates shock across the outer structure.
 If the shell integrity is compromised, the inner liner is being asked to absorb more of the impact force.

 The materials used in the construction of the outer shell will dissipate shock forces across the helmet, but only once.
 Once the shell has taken an impact, the safety integrity of the helmet may or may not have become compromised, and safety-critical damage can very often go un-noticed from a visual inspection.